-He begins to tell me his story, the story of an eleven-year-old boy who was studying at his grandmother’s house.
-His Dad stopped by before going to work and spent the afternoon helping his son with homework.
-His father ruffled his hair before leaving and says “goodbye."
-Little did anyone know, this was his last farewell.
-You see, his father’s brand new car stalled when crossing the railroad tracks near their home and was violently hit by an on-coming train.
-The car was catapulted 600 feet down the tracks and caused fatal injuries.
-Tragically, the boy’s mother was the first on the scene to discover her husband's body.
+He begins to tell me his story, the story of a little eleven-year-old boy who was at his grandmother’s house, studying for a history test.
+His Daddy stopped by before going to work and spent the afternoon quizzing his son to make sure he was prepared and knew all the answers.
+His father ruffles his hair before leaving and says “goodbye” for the very last time.
+You see, his father’s brand new car stalled when he was crossing the railroad tracks near their home and as fate would allow, he was hit violently by an on-coming train.
+His car catapulted 600 feet down the tracks and he died instantly.
+The boy’s mother, hearing the impact, runs immediately to the scene to be the very first to discover her husband’s body.

-A widow was born that day and a young boy fatherless.
+A widow was born that day and a young boy left forever without his father.

-Until the day he comes to a crossroads where he is forced to make a choice that once again changes his life- does he continue to ride this train of disappointment or take hold of a new path?
+Until the day he comes to a crossroads where he is forced to make a choice- does he continue to ride this train of disappointment or take hold of a new path?

 Romans 8:28 is actually my favorite Bible verse because it magnifies that God is not limited by the things of this world.
-He can take ALL things- the good, the bad, the ugly, the tragic, and the things that don’t make sense and turn them into our benefit.
-To bless us, make us stronger and oftentimes to make us a vessel of hope and healing to others.
+He can take ALL things- the good, the bad, the ugly, the tragic, and the things that don’t make sense and turn them into your benefit.
+To bless you, make you stronger and oftentimes to make you a vessel of hope and healing to others.

 I’m praying for a defining moment in our lives.
 That when faced with disappointments and pain- that we will choose not to ride the train of disappointment but rather we will choose a new perception- a better path.
 That we will embody a resilient spirit that embraces God’s ability to turn our most tragic hurts and disappointments into blessings and that we will live the life that God intended for each of us- a life that always trusts in Him.